Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### CloudTrail vs CloudWatch vs X-Ray

-* CloudTrail:
+=== "CloudTrail"

     * Audit API calls made by users / services / AWS console
     * Useful to detect unauthorized calls or root cause of changes

-* CloudWatch:
+=== "CloudWatch"

     * CloudWatch Metrics over time for monitoring
     * CloudWatch Logs for storing application log
     * CloudWatch Alarms to send notifications in case of unexpected metrics

-* X-Ray:
+=== "X-Ray"

     * Automated Trace Analysis & Central Service Map Visualization
     * Latency, Errors and Fault analysis
     * Request tracking across distributed systems

 ### ServiceLens

 > ServiceLens can be used to enhance application health monitoring by integrating traces, metrics, logs, alarms, and other resource health information into one place.
-ServiceLens integrates with X-Ray to provide an end-to-end view of the application.
+> ServiceLens integrates with X-Ray to provide an end-to-end view of the application.

 ServiceLens can be deployed with the following 2 steps: